10 min. 15 min.

-All you need is maple syrup, coconut cream, coconut butter, salt and vanilla.
+All you need is maple syrup, coconut cream, coconut oil, salt and vanilla.
 It is so easy and simple, and so multi-purpose, that there is no reason not to make this!This recipe started off as an experiment.
 I had never made caramel sauce before, let alone attempt to make it Paleo, so I was really excited when this sauce was so easy to make.

 I was even more excited when it tasted so authentically delicious!
 A buttery, sweet, rich, creamy caramel… yum yum yum!
 There really is nothing like the flavor and texture of a rich creamy caramel sauce.